 Open the ticket and click the pencil icon, “Note”.

 Type in your note!
 Good examples of things to put in a note: notes from vetting, an interview, orientation, budget review, links to other related tickets, and/or links to public wordpress.slack.com interactions that are relevant to the ticket.

 You can now choose a Status (Active, Pending, or Closed).
 “Active” status will keep the ticket open.
 If there is no action required of anyone on a ticket, please remember to close it.
 The ticket will be reopened when a reply comes in.
 “Pending” status is currently only recommend when you are going to perform some future action on a ticket, within the next few days.

 You can also choose to Assign the ticket at this point.
-A best practice when closing a ticket is to assign the ticket to “Anyone”, so that if/when a reply comes in, any deputy can respond to it.
+A best practice when closing a ticket is to assign the ticket to “Anyone”, so that if/when a reply comes in, any program supporter can respond to it.